 I am an independent scholar who specializes in the liberal tradition in international political theory.
-I am a Dutch national, living in The Hague, and I work as a manager of corporate communications.
+A Dutch national, I live in The Hague, and work as a manager of corporate communications.

 In my academic work I am fascinated by the different views on international relations within liberal political thought, and my aim and motivation for research and writing is to shed light on these differences, and to make other scholars aware of the existence of an intra-liberal conversation on international affairs.